lekic/dotfiles/README.md

 These are my dotfiles.
 Take anything you want, but at your own risk.

-It mainly targets macOS systems (should install on Ubuntu as well for many tools, config and aliases etc).
+Mainly targets macOS systems, but works on Ubuntu and Arch Linux as well.

 ## Highlights